Waterford Plunkett railway station: Facilities

 The station has a booking office, ticket vending machines, shop, waiting areas, toilets and a car park.

 Freight

 The station is directly rail connected to Waterford Port (Belview).
 A freight yard is located at the Dublin/Limerick end of the station, served by freight traffics such as cement and timber which travel to and from Dublin Port and Ballina.

 History

+The earliest station on the North bank of the River Suir in Waterford was the Dunkitt station, built in 1854 about 2 km away from the current site.
+This was very shortly moved to Sally Park, and service was available to Limerick via the Waterford Limerick Railway and to Kilkenny via the Waterford Kilkenny Railway.

+The predecessor to the current station opened on 26 August 1864 as Waterford North.
+The original station building was located close to the site of the current station.

+Service to Dublin first commenced on February 15, 1904 when the station was connected to the Dublin, Wicklow and Wexford railway.
+In 1906, the Red Iron Bridge was constructed, enabling a service to Rosslare to commence.

-The station opened on 26 August 1864 as Waterford North.
-It was renamed Plunkett on 10 April 1966 in commemoration of Joseph Plunkett, one of the executed leaders of the Easter Rising of 1916.
+The original station was demolished and replaced by the current station building in 1966.
+Upon reopening, it was renamed Plunkett on 10 April 1966 in commemoration of Joseph Plunkett, one of the executed leaders of the Easter Rising of 1916.

+In 1878, a second station, known as Waterford South was opened across the river.
+This station operated until 1908, when it was shut and all services moved to Waterford North.
+Waterford South was briefly reopened in 1935 to service the Waterford Stanley plant.

 Future Development

 As part of the Waterford North Quay SDZ Scheme the present station will be closed and a new station opened on the North Quays.
 The new station will be part of a "Transport Hub" with bus station and other transport infrastructure.
 A new sustainable transport bridge (bus, cycle and pedestrian bridge) will link the transport hub to the other side of river/Waterford city centre.

+Trains to Waterford are currently limited to 6 coaches due to the shortening of Kilkenny MacDonagh station in 1997, as all trains to Waterford pass through this station.
+Iarnród Éireann have stated they would like to enable longer trains to pass through Kilkenny station, but have no current timeline on when such a project could be funded.